Tejas-H5/Calculator/Readme.md

 - tensors like `[]1200x720x...`
     - need a way to index into the tensor, like [0][0][0];
 - functions
+    - array programming like in Sverchok blender addon. basically, a node that was like f(x : float) -> float would implicitly be f(x : float[]) -> float[] by applying the function elementwise, and the number of dimensions is infinite.
 - Some way to draw things
+- quick optimization : store rows as vectors, not individual number objects
+    - or if there was a way to just represent everything as one massive 1d array, that would be nice
+    - TODO: make everything a tensor, would simplify a lot of the code

 - A C++ port ?
 - Hex, binary, custom base numbers

+- easy optimizations:
 - Times
     - like `1:20am` and then we can add/subtract them to get durations and such
     - Also dates